Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Results and Discussion

-The formation energies of the \baln are more than one order of magnitude larger than that of AlGaN alloys.
-AlGaN alloy formation energies are typically of the order of $\sim$ 10 meV per atom\ci{Bellotti2019}.
+The formation energies of \baln are more than one order of magnitude larger than that of AlGaN alloys.
+AlGaN alloy formation energies are typically of the order of $\sim$ 10 meV per atom\cite{Bellotti2019}.
 The origin of such large formation energies in \baln alloys can be attributed to the lattice mismatch between the \emph{w}-AlN and \emph{w}-BN.
-Table \ref{table:materials_comparison}, shows the lattice parameters of \emph{w}-AlN, w-GaN, and the three phases of BN: \emph{h}-BN, \emph{c}-BN, and \emph{w}-BN.
-Table \ref{table:materials_comparison} shows that the lattice mismatch between AlN and GaN lattices is quite small, only $\sim$ 4\%, whereas the mismatch is substantial in case of \emph{w}-AlN and \emph{w}-BN, $\sim$ 18\%.
-As a result, the BAlN alloys exhibit high formation energies and thus are challenging to synthesize unlike AlGaN which is already widely grown for use in power electronics\ci{ColtrinAlGaN2017}.
-However, it is noteworthy that \baln structures with boron fraction $x \le 0.3$ have been already synthesized\ci{Sun2018, Tran2020, Li2017, Vuong2020}.
-In this range of x the formation energies of \baln is $\sim$ 100 meV/atom.
-Formation energies in the range $0.1 - 0.2$ eV/atom correspond to a growth temperatures in the range $1100\degree - 2300\degree$ K, which maybe attainable with high-temperature growth techniques.
+Table \ref{table:materials_comparison}, shows the lattice parameters of \emph{w}-AlN, \emph{w}-GaN, and the three phases of BN: \emph{h}-BN, \emph{c}-BN, and \emph{w}-BN.
+The lattice mismatch between AlN and GaN lattices is quite small, only $\sim$ 4\%, whereas the mismatch is substantial in case of \emph{w}-AlN and \emph{w}-BN, $\sim$ 18\%.
+As a result, the \baln alloys exhibit high formation energies and thus are challenging to synthesize, unlike AlGaN which is already widely grown for use in power electronics\cite{ColtrinAlGaN2017}.
+However, it is noteworthy that \baln structures with boron fraction $x \le 0.3$ have been already synthesized\cite{Sun2018, Tran2020, Li2017, Vuong2020}.
+In this range of $x$ the formation energies of \baln are $\sim$ 100 meV/atom.
+Formation energies in the range $0.1 - 0.2$ eV/atom correspond to a growth temperatures in the range $1100\degree - 2300\degree$ K, which may be attainable with high temperature growth techniques.

+To further establish the driving factor of the high formation energy, a number of calculations were done with respect to the $x=0.167$ alloy.
+We investigated the role of lattice strain, the effect of local-bond strains, and the impact of cation-anion tetrahedral distortions.
+Figure S8 in the SI presents the DFT computed energy estimates for each of these factors.
+The results show that the formation energies of the \baln alloys are dominated by the effect of the local-bond strains and tetrahedral distortions; whereas the role of the lattice strains are small.

+However, it is important to note that formation energy is only one descriptor of the thermodynamic stability of alloys.
+The growth of semiconducting alloys needs careful consideration of phenomena such as competing phases, substrate effects, method of growth, and defects which are all known to play a large role in the stability and phase purity of the synthesized materials\cite{Li2015, Sun2018, Tolborg2022}.

-To determine the dynamic stability of the ground state structures we computed the phonon band structure for each alloy structure using density-functional theory.
-No imaginary modes were found in any of the phonon spectra indicating that the alloy structures are dynamically stable.
+To determine the dynamical stability of the ground state structures, we computed the phonon band structure for each alloy structure using density-functional theory.
+No imaginary modes were found in any of the phonon spectra, indicating that the alloy structures are dynamically stable.